mirumee/ariadne-website/docs/file-uploads.md

 ## Implementation differences

-Python value returned by `Upload` scalar is not standardized and depends on your technology stack:
+The Python value returned by the `Upload` scalar is not standardized and depends on your technology stack:

 ### `ariadne.asgi`

-ASGI application is based on [Starlette](https://starlette.io) and hence uploaded files are instances of [`UploadFile`](https://www.starlette.io/requests/#request-files).
+Ariadne's ASGI support is based on [Starlette](https://starlette.io) and hence uploaded files are instances of [`UploadFile`](https://www.starlette.io/requests/#request-files).

 ### `ariadne.wsgi`

-WSGI application uses the `cgi` module from Python's standard library that represents uploaded files as instances of [`FieldStorage`](https://docs.python.org/3/library/cgi.html#using-the-cgi-module).
+Ariadne's WSGI support uses the `cgi` module from Python's standard library that represents uploaded files as instances of [`FieldStorage`](https://docs.python.org/3/library/cgi.html#using-the-cgi-module).

 > Data in `FieldStorage` is not guaranteed to represent an uploaded file.

 ### `ariadne.contrib.django`

-Django integration uses `request.FILES` to obtain uploaded files.
+Ariadne's Django integration uses `request.FILES` to obtain uploaded files.
 Depending on file uploads configuration in your Django project, the files are instances of [`UploadedFile`](https://docs.djangoproject.com/en/2.2/ref/files/uploads/) or one of its subclasses.